renatadaou/LeadServiceLines-CTMirror/README.md

  - Because some water systems changed the “street address” column, we need to add STREET NUMBER and STREET NAME

 3) I had to pay extra attention to empty rows under the column names: na_values=['#REF!', '#N/A', '#NAME?', '#DIV/0!', '#NULL!', '#NUM!', '#VALUE!', '#ERROR!']

+4) Jupyter notebook file (lead-step1-allfiles.ipynb)
+- Reads Excel files from a specified folder.
+- Searches for sheets matching a given pattern (e.g., "Initial Material Inventory").
+- Tries to detect the header row dynamically (if not always the first row).
+- Extracts and standardizes a list of required columns (like "SITE ID", "STREET ADDRESS", etc.).
+- Optionally combines "STREET NUMBER" and "STREET NAME" into a single "STREET ADDRESS".
+- Cleans and filters the data (removes empty rows, renames columns, removes partial header rows, etc.).
+- Returns a cleaned, unified DataFrame.

-4) The outcome is a sheet called all_files_initial_material that has 889,624 rows
+5) The outcome is a sheet called all_files_initial_material that has 889,624 rows